MHH-RCUG/Wochenende/README.md

 Now start the postprocessing script `bash wochenende_postprocess.sh`
 - run sambamba depth to get read coverage of all configured BAM files in the current directory
 - run the Wochenende plot to create coverage diagrams
-- run wochenende reporting to count and normalize all read data
+- run Wochenende reporting to count and normalize all read data
 - run the Haybaler report integration tool (provided it is installed and configured)
 - clean up files